Gross: Lamoriello comfortable with roster but always looking

 There would have to be some higher mathematical gymnastics to fit Hall — on a one-year, $8 million deal — into the Islanders’ cap structure.
 But, while highly unlikely, it can’t be completely discounted Lamoriello won’t circle back on that.

-The Sabres traded one potential defense target, right-shooting Brandon Montour, to the Panthers on Saturday.
+The Sabres traded right-shooting defenseman Brandon Montour to the Panthers on Saturday.
 Montour, who has previous playoff experience with the Ducks, has been above-average despite the overwhelming awfulness in Buffalo this season.

+Blue Jackets’ right-shooting defenseman David Savard was on his way to the Lightning.

-The Sabres may also be taking calls on righty Colin Miller ($3.88 million cap hit).
+The Sabres may be taking calls on right-shooting defenseman Colin Miller ($3.88 million cap hit).
 But he is a combined minus-6 in six games against the Islanders and looked worse than those stats suggest.
+Other right-shooting defenseman who could be traded include the Ducks’ Josh Manson ($4.1 million) and the Senators’ Erik Gudbranson ($4 million).

 Coach Barry Trotz has stuck with his top six defensemen — lefties Adam Pelech, Nick Leddy and Andy Greene and righties Ryan Pulock, Scott Mayfield and Noah Dobson — in all but the eight games Dobson was forced to miss because of COVID-19 protocols.